A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2024-41794: Siemens 7KT PAC1260 Auth Bypass Flaw

-CVE-2024-41794 is an authentication bypass flaw in Siemens SENTRON 7KT PAC1260 Data Manager firmware caused by hardcoded credentials.
-This article covers technical details, affected versions, impact, and mitigation.
+CVE-2024-41794 is an authentication bypass flaw in Siemens SENTRON 7KT PAC1260 Data Manager caused by hardcoded credentials.
+Attackers can gain root access remotely.
+This article covers technical details, impact, and mitigations.

 CVE-2024-41794 Overview